5nyper/remote_focus/README.md

 - [x] add controller logic for presets and mode switching between potentiometer and presets
 - [ ] add external gearing for more rotation
 - [x] use wireless transistors
+- [ ] figure out how to control speed of servo  <b>NOTE: No need for another potentiometer to set speed!